1260 North WESTMORELAND Avenue

 Amenities

 Welcome to this charming Silver Lake detached bungalow just minutes from Sunset Junction.
 The secure gated entry leads to a neatly manicured courtyard garden.
 Bright, cheery and remodeled throughout including laminate wood floors, marble countertops, and updated appliances.
 For convenience enjoy your own in-unit washer/dryer.
 Ample closet space and new AC units provide comfort in this airy and open one bedroom unit.
-Large private patio to enjoy the summer weather.
 One designated parking space is included in a small parking lot behind building.
-First showing Monday July 8th, 4-530pm.
+Please email mark@courtneyandkurt.com to be sent a link to a video tour.